Did you know Chile is the biggest producer of Cabernet Sauvignon behind France?

 Exploring Chile Wines in Maipo Valley

-As we continue our quest to discover local specialties, we decided to explore the wine scene in Maipo Valley, home to some of the country’s most prestigious wines.
+On our quest to discover Chile Wines, we explored the wines of Maipo Valley, home to some of the country’s most prestigious wines.

 The experiences at the wineries were all different and we invite you to read on for more.